Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Sauron

 \section{Sauron}

 In this section, we present our approach to filter pruning, which we call \textbf{S}imple \textbf{AU}tomated \textbf{R}edundancy eliminati\textbf{ON} (Sauron).
-Sauron optimizes, jointly with the loss function, a regularization term that leads to clusters of feature maps at each convolutional layer, accentuating the redundancy of CNNs.
-It then eliminates the filters corresponding to the redundant feature maps by using automatically-adjusted layer-specific thresholds.
-Sauron requires minimal changes from the typical neural network optimization since it prunes and optimizes CNNs jointly, i.e., training involves the usual forward-backward passes and a pruning step after each epoch.
-Moreover, Sauron does not integrate optimizable parameters, such as channel importance masks \cite{chang2020ucp,luo2020autopruner,hou2019weighted,lin2018accelerating,huang2018data}, into the CNN architecture.
+Sauron optimizes, jointly with the loss function, a regularization term that promotes the clustering of feature maps at each convolutional layer, accentuating CNNs' redundancy.
+It then eliminates the filters corresponding to the redundant feature maps by using automatically adjusted layer-specific thresholds.
+Sauron requires minimal changes to the typical neural network optimization since it prunes and optimizes CNNs jointly, i.e., training involves the usual forward-backward passes and a pruning step after each epoch.
+Moreover, Sauron does not integrate optimizable parameters, such as channel importance masks \citep{chang2020ucp,luo2020autopruner,hou2019weighted,lin2018accelerating,huang2018data,ditschuneit2022auto}, into the CNN architecture.
 This avoids complicating the optimization task and increasing the training time and the required GPU memory. \cref{alg:sauron} summarizes our method.